War and chaos

 Today March 11, 2016.
 Media blackout continues with nuclear industry celebrating victory over people.
 World knows now that Fukushima was only small percentage of Chernobyl and nothing came out of containment except for few noble gases...

-In April 2016 We went for a trip with friends though different areas of Chernobyl dead zone.
+In April 2016 we went for a trip with friends through different areas of Chernobyl dead zone.
 You find videos in our 2016 Video collection.
 This was made by kids from our group.

 On the video you can see aftermath of summer 2015 bushfires.
 This raised radiation levels throughout most cities we travelled though, some places radiation is 10-20 times higher than it was before bushfires started.
 So now cities very radioactive again.
 There is no way to get rid of this stuff...

 You can see in first part of video kids from our group found tractor of someone who probably cut woods.
 Illegally, of course.
 Tractor is so radioactive that it's better not to stand near filter side.
 Guy who cut wood doesn't know about it, too busy with making money.
 Will probably need this money later for buying anti cancer drugs.